 Download & Other Tools

-- Definition: Estimated percentage of women with a live birth who before age 14 experienced childhood hardships, by family income level.
-(E.g., an estimated 10.3% of California women with a live birth in 2011-2012 and living at or below the Federal Poverty Guideline experienced four or more childhood hardships.
-The Federal Poverty Guideline was $23,050 for a family of two adults and two children in 2012.)
+- Definition: Estimated percentage of women with a live birth who before age 14 experienced childhood hardships, by family income level (e.g., among California women with a live birth in 2013-2014 and living in families with incomes below their federal poverty guideline, an estimated 9.7% experienced four or more childhood hardships).

 - Footnote: This indicator reports the prevalence of seven childhood hardships: (1) basic needs not met, (2) parental drinking or drug problem, (3) parental legal trouble or incarceration, (4) parental divorce or separation, (5) family hunger, (6) relocation due to problems paying rent or mortgage, (7) foster care placement.
+Family income is based on monthly pre-tax income from work, welfare, disability, unemployment, child support, interest, dividends, and support from family members.
+The federal poverty guideline was $23,850 for a California family of four in 2014.
 MIHA is an annual population-based survey of California resident women with a live birth in the calendar year.
 Percentages are weighted to represent all women with a live birth in California and counties during the time period.
-Refer to the MIHA Technical Notes for information on weighting methods.
+Refer to the MIHA technical notes for information on weighting methods.